Megaemce/shan_shui/README.md

 This is the third iteration of this app:

 1. Firstly created as a [monolithic JavaScript file](https://github.com/LingDong-/shan-shui-inf) by [Lingdong Huang](https://github.com/LingDong-)
-2. Then it was [rebuilt with React 17](https://github.com/RedContritio/shan_shui_inf) by [RedContritio](https://github.com/RedContritio) without changing the source code.
+2. Then it was [rebuilt with React 17](https://github.com/RedContritio/shan_shui_inf) by [RedContritio](https://github.com/RedContritio) without changing the source code
 3. I have rebuilt it using React function components, employing an object-oriented programming approach.
 Additionally, I have addressed several bugs and incorporated various improvements for enhanced performance and readability:

     - Dark mode was added,